 Despite my earlier (pre-baby) insistence that screen time would be non-existent in my household, we’ve watched plenty of the ol’ tube.
-We don’t have cable or television service, but we do have YouTube, Netflix, and Amazon Prime hooked up to our Roku.
+While don’t have cable or television service, we do have Amazon Prime hooked up to our Roku.

-This at least realizes my childhood fantasy that I could have all my favorite show seasons on VHS and show them to my kid per my own schedule without them seeing any of the shows I deemed “stupid” (e.g. ‘The Magic School Bus’ instead of ‘Ren and Stimpy’) or be troubled by pesky commercials.
-We’re truly living in the golden age.
-Also, wasn’t I an odd 4th grader?
+Roku realizes my childhood fantasy that I could have all my favorite show seasons on VHS and show them to my own kid per my own schedule and without them seeing any of the shows I deemed “stupid” (e.g. ‘Ren and Stimpy’) + no commercials.
+We’re living in a golden age.
+Also… was I an odd 4th grader for thinking like this?

 Emotional intelligence is one of the most useful skills in the modern workplace, and so this fit the bill perfectly.